grnet/pythia/docs/DESIGN.md

 ### Motivation

-Pythia is made after conducting several penetration tests for Django applications.
+Pythia was made after conducting several penetration tests for Django applications.
 During that time some of this work's tasks ended up being tedious and repetitive such as `grep-ing` for several keywords (e.g. mark_safe, csrf_exempt) in order to find certain issues.